metablaster/WindowsFirewallRuleset/Readme/LegacySupport.md

 and once you learn that you should modify version requirements in `Config\ProjectSettings.ps1`

-For example .NET framework version 4.5 for Windows PowerShell may be absolute minimum to be able to use commandlets from modules provided by Microsoft.
+For example .NET framework version 4.5 for Windows PowerShell may be absolute minimum to be able to use some commandlets from modules provided by Microsoft.

 ## Testing

-To save you some time debugging you should also run code analysis with [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) with following rules enabled:
+To save you some time debugging you should also run code analysis with [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) with the following rules enabled:

 1. PSUseCompatibleCmdlets
 2. PSUseCompatibleSyntax